What are Open Badges

-Individuals can earn badges for the things they learn, both online and offline, and then display them in their Backpack, or on their website or social media profiles.
+Individuals can earn badges for the things they learn, both online and offline, and then display them in open badge passport or Backpack, or on their website or social media profiles.
 With Open Badges, every badge is full of information.
 Each one has important data built in that links back to the issuer, the criteria it was issued under and evidence verifying the credential.

 Institutions and organisations can issue badges as recognition for the things they teach.
 Open Badges is not proprietary – it’s free software and an open technical standard.
 Open Badges are designed, built and backed by a broad community of contributors, including NASA, Disney, Intel, and many more.
 The open source model means that improvements made by one partner can benefit everyone, from bug fixes to new features.

-Open Badges could be issued by institutions to verify students digital literacy skills or employability attributes, and teams like ours could use them to verify academic staff eLearning skills.
+Open Badges can be issued by institutions to verify students digital literacy skills or employability attributes, and teams like ours could use them to verify academic staff eLearning skills.

-Moodle 2.5, which we will be upgrading to over Summer 2013, has built-in support for Open Badges, which would allow us to issue badges directly through Moodle, something which we are keen to explore.
+Moodle has built-in support for Open Badges, which allows you to issue badges directly through Moodle.

 You can find more information on how to use open badges in Moodle on Moodle's webpages.